FrankensteinVariorum/fv-collation/collateXPrep/Readme_SGA_CollationPrep.md

 The output of these pre-processing stages (A. and B.) are the files named **`sga_Notebooks/msCollPrep_c**.xml`**.

 ### C. Adding collation alignment markers and word-boundary markup
-In this stage, we work manually with the files named `sga_Notebooks/msCollPrep_c**.xml`, and we developed project schema files to guide this stage of work.
-We produced a modified version of the original S-GA ODD file here: `sga_Notebooks/sga_schemata/shelley-godwin-Pgh.odd` from which we generated a modified Relax-NG schema to govern these files, to help guide our work and prevent us from introducing errors as we add new markup.
-(Please ensure that the schema lines are associated and functioning in this stage of pre-processing.)
+In this stage, we work manually with the files named `sga_Notebooks/msCollPrep_c**.xml`.
+We have developed project schema files to guide this stage of work: We modified the original S-GA ODD file here: `sga_Notebooks/sga_schemata/shelley-godwin-Pgh.odd` from which we generated a modified Relax-NG schema to govern these files, to guide our work and prevent us from introducing errors as we add new markup. **Please ensure that the schema lines are associated and functioning if you are returning to this pre-processing stage to edit the S-GA source files.**

-We begin the manual editing by marking at what moments the S-GA files share common alignments with the other source texts in the Frankenstein collation.
-We determined and marked 33 alignment points, and we marked these with `<anchor type="collate" xml:id="C**">` to mark the start of each new collation "chunk" to be processed with a compatible chunk with the same `@xml:id` in the other source edition documents.
+We begin the manual editing by marking at what moments the S-GA files share common alignments with the other source texts in the *Frankenstein* collation.
+We determined and marked 33 alignment points with `<anchor type="collate" xml:id="C**">` to indicate the start of each new collation "chunk" to be processed with a compatible chunk with the same `@xml:id` in the other source edition documents.

-We then slowly reviewed the file encoding concentrating on the strings of text surrounding the `<line>` elements.
-When whole words are broken around the `<line>....</line>` structure, we applied `<w>` elements to demarcate when .
+We then slowly reviewed the encoding, concentrating on the strings of text surrounding the `<line>` elements.
+When whole words are broken around the `<line>....</line>` structure, we applied `<w>` elements to flag these and help us unify them as whole words in the collation process.

 We add word boundary markup using self-closing marker elements, thus: `<w ana="start"/>...<w ana="end"/></line><line>...</w>` Note that by policy, **we remove hyphens that only mark work breakage** because these are not semantically relevant to our collation of variants.